VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 ### Internals

-If you're feeling particularly interested in this and want to learn more, I strongly reccomend checking out this video which explains a bit about how algorithmic (basically any digital but not convolutional) reverbs are made:
+If you're feeling particularly interested in this and want to learn more, I strongly recommend checking out this video which explains a bit about how algorithmic (basically any digital but not convolutional) reverbs are made:

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/Il_qdtQKnqk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>